Jachua-palo/task1/readme.md

 1. Using aws to store and servers are aws instances
 2. Create a iam role for ec2 instance to push  logs to cw

+Answers:
-1a. install cw logs agent to ec2 instance through packer/ansible, configure cw logs agent to upload files to a cw namespace/dimension edit retention of the log group to expire after 90 days
+1. install cw logs agent to ec2 instance through packer/ansible, configure cw logs agent to upload files to a cw namespace/dimension edit retention of the log group to expire after 90 days
-1b. code a python lambda to trigger every day to create an export job for cw logs to s3. create a s3 lifecycle policy to shift logs to glacier 1 month. another lifecycle to delete the logs after 7 years.
+2. code a python lambda to trigger every day to create an export job for cw logs to s3. create a s3 lifecycle policy to shift logs to glacier 1 month. another lifecycle to delete the logs after 7 years.
-1c. use either logrotate or auto_removal options on cw agent to reduce log sizes in the server.
+3. use either logrotate or auto_removal options on cw agent to reduce log sizes in the server.
 bonus: add a cw vpc endpoint to ec2's subnet